mattermost/docs/source/onboard/migrating-to-mattermost.rst

 The following instructions migrate Mattermost from one server to another by backing up and restoring the Mattermost database and ``config.json`` file.
 For these instructions SOURCE refers to the Mattermost server *from which* your system will be migrated and DESTINATION refers to the Mattermost server *to which* your system will be migrated.

 1. Back up your SOURCE Mattermost server.
-See :doc:`Backup and Disaster Recovery documentation </deploy/backup-disaster-recovery>`.
+See :doc:`back up Mattermost server </deploy/back-up-mattermost-server>` documentation.
 2. Upgrade your SOURCE Mattermost server to the latest major build version.
 See :doc:`Upgrading Mattermost Server documentation </upgrade/upgrading-mattermost-server>`.
 3. Install the latest major build of Mattermost server as your DESTINATION.